And greetings to you, music lovers, thrill seekers, and conversationalists all across the fruited plane.

 Carson is one of them.

-And yet, here it is, Ben Carson.
+And yet, here it is, Ben Carson, it happened to him.

-Something that resonates with white Republican voters.
+And somehow, all it is, is a message that's something that resonates with white Republican voters.

-Poppy Harlow says, Mark is the key to what the op-ed says white Republican voters.
+Poppy Harlow says, Mark, is the key to what the op-ed says, white Republican voters?

 Absolutely.